Community garden in Niana-Sobala

 ECOVA MALI hires local experts to provide "hands-on" agricultural training, as well as instruction on business planning, basic accounting, and marketing to Malian farmers.
-ECOVA MALI also provides start-up capital in the form of micro-loans and mini-grants for the creation and development of worker-owned and managed, sustainable agricultural enterprises based on principles of environmental and social responsibility.
+ECOVA MALI also provides start-up capital in the form of micro-loans and mini-grants for the creation and development of worker-owned and managed, sustainable agriculture enterprises based on principles of environmental and social responsibility.
+We believe in increasing food security, stimulating economic development, and fostering environmental stewardship through sustainable "agripreneurship" (agriculture + entrepreneurship).

 ECOVA MALI coordinates training sessions in response to specific requests from partner communities.
 Training activities take place primarily at our our permanent Training Center, which is 35 km west of Bamako, on the road to Siby.
 There we can accommodate groups of up to 16 participants.
 In 2012 we will also coordinate workshops at the community level in other regions of Mali.